 The assets' residual values and useful lives are reviewed and adjusted during the reporting period as appropriate.
 The majority of computer software comprises the NAIT Database and Disease Management systems.
-Due to management expectations that, pending completion of the NAIT review currently underway and the potential need to respond with enhancements to the NAIT application, the remaining estimated useful lives of these systems has been shortened from four to three years.

 Work in progress balances are reviewed on a regular basis.
 In scenarios where projects are not completed, or are no longer considered to add value to the Group, the amount of work in progress held for those projects is written off.